ITRS-Group/monitor-merlin/encrypted_merlin.md

 This is done using the command `mon merlinkey generate`.
 This will generate two files: key.priv and key.pub at /opt/monitor/op5/merlin by default, or you can use --path=/preferred/path/here

-When the keys have been created, the public key only (key.pub) needs to be copied to the relevant servers.
+When the keys have been created, the public key (key.pub) needs to be copied to the relevant servers.
-The private key (key.priv) should never be shared.

-This can most easily be done with scp, for example, in a situation where we have one master and one poller:
+This can be done with `scp`, for example, in a situation where we have one master and one poller:

 On master:
-scp /opt/monitor/merlin/key.pub poller_ip:/opt/monitor/op5/merlin/master.pub
+scp /opt/monitor/op5/merlin/key.pub poller_ip:/opt/monitor/op5/merlin/master.pub

 On poller:
-scp /opt/monitor/merlin/key.pub master_ip:/opt/monitor/op5/merlin/poller.pub
+scp /opt/monitor/op5/merlin/key.pub master_ip:/opt/monitor/op5/merlin/poller.pub

+**Important:** The private key (key.priv) should never be shared.

 ## Change merlin configuration